R3BRootGroup/sofia/README.md

 - Triple-MUSIC (SofTriM)
 SofTriM has 3 sections along the beam direction (z axis).
 Each section has 6 anodes (3 pairs of trapezoidal anodes) which are readout in energy and time.
-Energy losses obtained from each section are independant.
+Energy losses obtained from each section are independent.
 We need to combine them to get rid, as much as possible, of the charge states of the secondary beam.

 - Twin-MUSIC